peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public sbyte ToSByteChecked();

-Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer after truncating to an integer.
+Converts this number's value to an 8-bit signed integer if it can fit in an 8-bit signed integer after converting it to an integer by discarding its fractional part.

 <b>Return Value:</b>